JeongHwaSik/Deep-Learning-for-Computer-Vision-All-From-Scratch/A6/README.md

 # A6.
 Generative Models & Visualization

 ## A6-1.
 Variational AutoEncoder (VAE)
-VAE, which stands for Variational AutoEncoder, is a type of generative model $p(x)$ that incorporates a probabilistic approach into the traditional autoencoder.
+[VAE](https://arxiv.org/pdf/1312.6114), which stands for Variational AutoEncoder, is a type of generative model $p(x)$ that incorporates a probabilistic approach into the traditional autoencoder.
+All the math behind VAE is based on Variational Inference.
+(See ELBO derivation in [here](https://github.com/JeongHwaSik/cs231n/blob/main/A0/README.md#variational-inference-vi)).
 Given an input $x$, the encoder compresses the data into a latent space $z$ represented as $q(z|x)$, while the decoder reconstructs $x$ from the latent representation $z$ as $p(x|z)$.
 Here, I used MNIST dataset to train the VAE.
 (Conditional VAE is almost the same as VAE except that it has conditional input $x$ given $y$.)